Breadcrumb

 - Have high eye pressure (high intraocular pressure).

-- Are of African ancestry (for open-angle glaucoma).
+- Are people of African or Hispanic descent (for open-angle glaucoma).

 - Have had an eye injury or eye surgery, such as cataract surgery.